Chris Swimmer

 GRE score percentiles - magoosh

 GRE score percentiles give you an idea of how well your GRE test scores stack up against other students who took the test.
 Each score corresponds to a percentile, which tells you the percentage of students who scored below you.
-We’ll share the current Verbal Reasoning and Quantitative Reasoning GRE score percentiles for 2020-2021 (using ETS’s most recent data) so you can find where your section scores fall, and tips to help you figure out which GRE score percentile to aim for.
+We’ll share the current Verbal Reasoning and Quantitative Reasoning percentiles for 2023-2024 (using ETS’s most recent data) so you can find where your section scores fall.
+Finally, we will share tips to help you figure out which 2024 GRE score percentile to aim for.
 Let’s get to it!

 GRE Scores and Percentiles: Table of Contents